COVID-19 is a new illness that can affect your lungs and airways. It's caused by a virus called coronavirus.

 You may not know if someone has coronavirus.
-Being sexually active with another person involves some risk of getting the virus.
+Being sexually active with another person involves some risk of coronavirus transmission, especially as some people may have no symptoms while they are infectious.
 You can reduce this risk by following the advice below.

 My Options provides support and information for those experiencing an unplanned pregnancy.
 The service continues to operate as normal during this time.
 Freephone 1800 828 010 or visit myoptions.ie.

 HSE-funded, face-to-face unplanned pregnancy counselling services have moved their services to phone or remote support.
 They continue to provide the same level of service.
 You can find their contact details on myoptions.ie.

 Abortion services will continue to be provided.
 During the current COVID-19 public health emergency, it may not be possible or suitable for you to attend a doctor in person to access abortion services.
 You can have your pre-abortion consultation by phone or video link with a doctor.
 Find out more information on myoptions.ie.

 As well as protecting yourself from coronavirus, it is important to take the usual safer sex precautions to protect yourself from unplanned pregnancy, STIs and HIV.

 There is no evidence to suggest that people on PrEP or HIV treatment have additional protection against coronavirus.

 Sexual activity should only ever be between consenting adults who have the legal capacity to make the decision.